veaba/tensorflow-docs/docs/tf.keras/backend/ones.md

 )
 ```
 #### Arguments:
-- shape: Tuple of integers, shape of returned Keras variable.
+- `shape`: Tuple of integers, `shape` of returned Keras variable.
-- dtype: String, data type of returned Keras variable.
+- `dtype`: String, data type of returned Keras variable.
-- name: String, name of returned Keras variable.
+- `name`: String, `name` of returned Keras variable.
 #### Returns:
-A Keras variable, filled with 1.0.
-Note that if shape was symbolic, we cannot return a variable, and will return a dynamically-shaped tensor instead.
+A Keras variable, filled with `1.0`.
+Note that if `shape` was symbolic, we cannot return a variable, and will return a dynamically-`shape`d tensor instead.
 #### Example:

 ```